Taxation of international executives

 No. See comments above in respect of the basis of taxation.

 What if the assignee enters the country/territory before their assignment begins?

 See comments earlier in respect of the basis of taxation.
 Taxation is territorial and liability to tax is not determined by the assignment start date.

 Are there any tax compliance requirements when leaving Hong Kong (SAR)?

-The employer is required to notify the Inland Revenue Department if he/she ceases or is about to cease to employ an employee in Hong Kong (SAR).
-The notification should be submitted at least one month before the expected cessation date.
-The employer of an employee who is about to leave Hong Kong (SAR), for a period exceeding one month, must notify the Inland Revenue Department of the expected date of departure no later than one month before the expected departure date.
-In the case of departing employees, whom the employer has ceased/will cease to employ, the employer is prohibited from making any payments to or for the benefit of the employee during the one-month period from submission of the notification of departure from Hong Kong (SAR), unless the Inland Revenue Department gives prior clearance.
+The employer is required to notify the Inland Revenue Department if they cease or is about to cease to employ an employee in Hong Kong (SAR).
+The notification should be submitted at least 1 month before the expected cessation date.
+The employer of an employee who is about to leave Hong Kong (SAR), for a period exceeding 1 month, must notify the Inland Revenue Department of the expected date of departure no later than 1 month before the expected departure date.
+This does not apply to an employee who is required in the course of their employment to leave Hong Kong (SAR) at frequent intervals.
+In the case of departing employees, whom the employer has ceased/will cease to employ, the employer is prohibited from making any payments to or for the benefit of the employee during the 1-month period from submission of the notification of departure from Hong Kong (SAR), unless the Inland Revenue Department gives prior clearance.

 What if the assignee comes back for a trip after residency has terminated?

 See comments earlier in respect of the basis of taxation.
 Taxation is territorial and liability to tax is not determined by the assignment start date or end date.